jaynitdhamanskar/cars24_used_car_pricing_and-_inventory_analysis/README.md

 ## Key Results & Insights

-* **Vehicle age and distance driven are the strongest drivers of resale price decline.**
+* Vehicle age and distance driven are the strongest drivers of resale price decline.
-* **Single-owner vehicles command a consistent price premium**, acting as a trust signal.
+* Single-owner vehicles command a consistent price premium, acting as a trust signal.
 * Diesel vehicles and SUVs tend to retain higher value than other segments.
 * Older vehicles contribute higher inventory volume but lower overall value.
 * Regional (state-level) price variation highlights demand differences across markets.